tomer-ben-david/mediumish-theme-jekyll/_posts/2019/2019-08-25-aws-vpc-dhcp.md

 ## Give it a name

-These are the options that new devices would get they would get the domain name the dns server ntp server etc.
+These are the options that new devices would get they would get the domain name the DNS server NTP server etc.

-- Give the new dhcp option set a name.
+- Give the new DHCP option set a name.
 - Give it a domain name
-- Provide the dns server can do it later.
+- Provide the DNS server can do it later.
-- NetBIOS - do not need to set it.
+- NetBIOS — do not need to set it.

-Then just click create
+Then just click create.

 ![](https://i.imgur.com/2GDOKcQ.png)

 And !
-DHCP option set has been created
+DHCP option set has been created.

 ## Subnets and DHCP Options Set